duleorlovic/blog/_posts/2015-11-11-seo-advices.md

 * nice mobile rendering (buttons at least 48px width/height, 32px padding around
   tap targets)
 * add viewport meta tag `<meta name="viewport" content="initial-scale=1.0,
-  width=device-width"> and use CSS media queries to apply different style depending of screen size
+  width=device-width">` and use CSS media queries to apply different style depending of screen size
-* enable gzip compresion, optimize image, eliminate render-blocking javascript and css, leverage browser caching, minify css, to have small page size (<320Kb) and load under one second
+* enable gzip compresion, optimize image, eliminate render-blocking javascript and css, leverage browser caching, minify css, to have small page size (less than 320Kb) and load under one second
   * [google web
   fonts](https://fonts.googleapis.com/css?family=Montserrat|Open+Sans) are
   cached only for one day (each day, it is downloaded again).
 For